wp-plugins/mini-twitter-feed/readme.txt

 = How to add more than one twitter feed on my blog? =

 You have to use the "id" section on your shortcode.
 For example, the first twitter feed will be: [minitwitter id=1 username="ladygaga"] and the second feed: [minitwitter id=2 username="justinbieber"].
+The widget section does it automatically.

 == Screenshots ==